Marvel's Spider-Man: Miles Morales: Gameplay

-The core gameplay of Marvel's Spider-Man: Miles Morales is the same of its predecessor.
-It features the same open world, a fictionalized version of modern-day Manhattan, which is covered in snow because the game is set during Christmas.
-Miles controls similarly to Peter Parker, but with new animations and abilities, which are unlocked as the storyline progresses.
-The new powers include Venom Blast, which allows the player to incapacitate enemies with bio-electricity, and charge or drain electronics; Camouflage, which gives Miles temporary invisibility; and Mega Venom Blast, consisting of a massive explosion of bio-electricity that damages all nearby enemies.
+The core gameplay of Marvel's Spider-Man: Miles Morales is the same as its predecessor.
+It features the same open world, a fictionalized version of modern-day Manhattan, which is covered in snow because the game is set during Christmas time.
+Miles controls similarly to Peter Parker, but with new animations and abilities, which are unlocked as the story progresses.
+The new powers include Venom Blast, which allows the player to incapacitate enemies with bio-electricity and charge or drain electronics; Camouflage, giving Miles temporary invisibility; and Mega Venom Blast, consisting of a massive explosion of bio-electricity that damages all nearby enemies.
 The game introduces new gadgets, such as Remote Mines, which can attach to enemies or electrical panels; a device that summons holographic fighters to help in combat; and Gravity Wells that trap multiple enemies and make them easier to hit.
 Miles' abilities and gadgets can be upgraded as the player levels up via a skill tree system.
-Another feature that the game offers is Miles' Spider-Man app which gives him feedback on crimes happening in New York City and the location of these crimes.
-It informs the player of any side missions that are available for them to complete, which is beneficial to level up.
+Another new feature is an in-game mobile app that offers Miles feedback on ongoing crimes and can be used to access side missions.

 Miles possesses a "spider sense", which warns the player of incoming attacks and allows them to dodge and retaliate, and web-shooters, which fire lines of webs that can be used during both traversal and combat, in several different ways.
 Miles can also jump large distances, stick to surfaces, and fast travel using the New York City Subway system.
 There are several unlockable suits for Miles, some of which are based on existing versions of the character in media, as well as original suits created for the game.
 Many of these enhance Miles' abilities, such as allowing him to take more damage, stay invisible for a longer time, or regenerate Venom Power faster.
 During certain sections of the game, players control Miles in his civilian persona and cannot use any of his abilities or gadgets.